adimyth/system-design-topics-implementations/api-pagination/README.md

 > [!IMPORTANT]
 > *Many products are moving away from page number based navigation to infinite scroll.
 Keyset pagination works well with infinite scroll UIs.
 Ex - Google search results.*
+> This move from page-based navigation to infinite scroll is driven by the need for a more seamless user experience, especially on mobile devices.
+This is a tick for keyset pagination.
+> As far as the pagination on the server-side is concerned, keyset pagination is more efficient and scalable than cursor-based pagination.
+It can handle large datasets and complex sorting requirements more effectively.
+References - https://www.seoclarity.net/blog/pagination-vs-infinite-scroll

 ## Cursor vs Keyset Pagination
 They both look very simiar to me.
 So, what's the difference between Cursor and Keyset Pagination?